aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

     * Placed on a method.
 Indicates this method should be exposed as a Lambda function.
 * LambdaStartup
     * Placed on a class.
 Indicates this type should be used as the startup class and is used to configure the dependency injection and middleware.
 There can only be one class in a Lambda project with this attribute.

-* LambdaCloudFormationTemplate
-    * Assembly level attribute that configures where the CloudFormation data is written.
+### Event Attributes
-* ApiGatewayHttpApi & ApiGatewayRestAPI
+* RestApi
-    * An assembly level attribute.
-Defines the API Gateway API resource that should be created.
-All methods with the ApiRoute attribute will be assigned to this API.
-API Gateway supports either the old REST API style or the newer HTTP API style.
-If neither of them are defined a default HTTP API will be used.
+    * Configures the Lambda function to be called from an API Gateway REST API.
+The HTTP method and resource path are required to be set on the attribute.
-* ApiRoute
+* HttpApi
-    * Placed on a method.
-Indicates the resource path in the API Gateway API for this method to be called.
+    * Configures the Lambda function to be called from an API Gateway HTTP API.
+The HTTP method, HTTP API payload version and resource path are required to be set on the attribute.
 * S3Event
-    * Placed on a method.
-Indicates this function should be called for an S3 event.
+    * Configures S3 as the event source.
 * SQSEvent
-    * Placed on a method.
-Indicates this function should be called for an SQS event.
+    * Configures SQS as the event source.
 * DynamoDbEvent
-    * Placed on a method.
-Indicates this function should be called for an DynamoDB event.
+    * Configures DynamoDB as the event source.
 * ScheduleEvent
-    * Placed on a method.
-Indicates this function should be called on a schedule.
+    * Configures the Lambda function to be called on a schedule.

+### Parameter Attributes

+* FromHeader
+    * Map method parameter to HTTP header value
+* FromQuery
+    * Map method parameter to query string pareamter
+* FromRoute
+    * Map method parameter to resource path segement
+* FromBody
+    * Map method parameter to HTTP request body.
+If parameter is a complex type then request body will be assumed to be JSON and deserialized into the type.
+* FromServices
+    * Map method parameter to registered service in IServiceProvider